HamzaZidan1/NHS-Missed-Appointment-Diagnostic-Analysis-with-Python/README.md

 - Are there any missing values in the appointment_date column of the AR and National Categories DataFrames?
 - What is the distribution of appointments across different service settings?
 - Are there any trends or patterns in the number of appointments over time?

+## Finding from Activity 4

+From August 2021 to June 2022, the data provided shows the number of appointments by service setting and context type.

+When looking at aggregated monthly appointment counts by service setting, the trend shows a steady increase from August 2021 to March 2022, followed by a decrease from April 2022 to June 2022.
+Across all months, the General Practice service setting had the most appointments.

+There is also a steady increase in aggregated monthly appointment counts by context type from August 2021 to November 2021, followed by a decrease from December 2021 to June 2022.
+The Care Related Encounter context type had the most appointments across all months.

+When it comes to seasonal trends, there is a consistent increase in appointment counts from August to November, followed by a decrease from December to March and an increase from April to June.
+Across all seasons, the General Practice service setting and Care Related Encounter context type had the highest number of appointments.